Installing DataStax Community on any Linux-based platform

 - Latest version of Oracle Java SE Runtime Environment (JRE) 7.
 See Installing the JRE.

-- Java Native Access (JNA) is required for production installations.
+- Java Native Access (JNA) is required for production installations (latest version recommended).
 See Installing the JNA.

 - If you are using Ubuntu 10.04 LTS, you must update to JNA 3.4, as described in Installing the JNA using the binary tarball.

 The binary tarball runs as a stand-alone process.